 The Raintown Review is one of the longest running print journals with a preference for formal/metrical poetry.
 Established in 1997 by Harvey Stanbrough, it began as a desktop-published chapbook style journal and has evolved into the perfect bound 100+ page journal of today.
 Other former editors include Patrick Kanouse and T.S.
 Kerrigan.

-Anna Evans’ poems have appeared in the Harvard Review, Atlanta Review, Rattle, and 32 Poems.
+Anna M. Evans’ poems have appeared in the Harvard Review, Atlanta Review, Rattle, American Arts Quarterly, and 32 Poems.
 She gained her MFA from Bennington College.
-Recipient of a 2011 Fellowship from the MacDowell Artists' Colony and the Virginia Center for the Creative Arts, and winner of the 2012 Rattle Poetry Prize Readers' Choice Award, she currently teaches poetry at West Windsor Art Center and Stockton University.
+Recipient of Fellowships from the MacDowell Artists' Colony and the Virginia Center for the Creative Arts, and winner of the 2012 Rattle Poetry Prize Readers' Choice Award, she currently teaches at West Windsor Art Center and Stockton University.
 Her sonnet collection, Sisters & Courtesans, is available from White Violet Press.
 She blogs at annamevans.com/wordpress.

 Associate Editor, Quincy R. Lehr

 Quincy R. Lehr is the author of four books, most recently The Dark Lord of the Tiki Bar (2015) and Heimat (2014), as well as three chapbooks.
 He lives in Brooklyn.